Demographic history of Palestine (region): Impact of the Bar Kokhba revolt

-The Bar Kokhba revolt in the 2nd century saw a major shift in the population of Palestine.
-The sheer scale and scope of the overall destruction, according to a late epitome of Dio Cassius's Roman History, where he states that Roman war operations in the country had left some 580,000 Jews dead, with many more dying of hunger and disease, while 50 of their most important outposts and 985 of their most famous villages were razed to the ground.
+According to a late epitome of Dio Cassius's Roman History, the Roman war operations in the country had left some 580,000 Jews dead, with many more dying of hunger and disease, while 50 of their most important outposts and 985 of their most famous villages were razed to the ground.
 "Thus," writes Dio Cassius, "nearly the whole of Judaea was made desolate."
-Goodblatt contends that while Bar Kokhba rendered much of the Judaean Mountains and the Hebron Hills desolate, Jewish communities continued to thrive in other parts of Judea and Palestine as a whole.
+In 2003, historian Hannah Cotton described Dio's figures as highly plausible based on the accuracy of Roman census declarations.
+This was again supported in 2021 by an ethno-archaeological analysis by archaeologists Dvir Raviv and Chaim Ben David, who concluded that Dio's data represents a "reliable account" based on "contemporaneous documentation".